Metagenomics in Art

-Ophelia Sequenced 1 and 2 were developed as part of the BP Art Exchange / Tate Exchange programme at the Tate Britain and Tate Modern, London.
-BP Art Exchange / Tate Exchange is a global learning project about international collaboration and exchange and I took part in the programme from 2015 to 2017.
+Metagenomics in Art was a project developed as part of the BP Art Exchange / Tate Exchange programme at the Tate Britain and Tate Modern, London.
+BP Art Exchange / Tate Exchange is a global learning project about international collaboration and exchange and Neus took part in the programme from 2015 to 2017.

-I did this by cutting the original artwork in strips and creating a system by which I could reassemble the artwork according to the metagenome sequence.
+Neus did this by cutting the original artwork into strips and creating a system by which she could reassemble the artwork according to the metagenome sequence.

 Metagenomics in Art Workshop

-Metagenomics in Art is a workshop that I developed during my collaboration with the BP Art Exchange at Tate Britain and Tate Modern as part of the Tate Exchange's Activating Art Through Science and Technology workshop.
+Metagenomics in Art was also run as a workshop that Neus developed as part of the Tate Exchange's Activating Art Through Science and Technology event.

 The second activity involved strips of the three artworks and strips of mirror, each artwork corresponding to a different nucleotide.
 Participants were given a small subsequence of Metagenome, downloaded from NCBI database and asked to reconstruct a new artwork by selecting strips of artworks with the corresponding letters to create the metagenome sequence as an artwork.

 One unexpected aspect of the workshop was that people started using the metagenome strips to create their plastiscine petri dish artworks.
 Another interesting aspect arose due to people being able to see all of the petri dish art created by previous participants; the themes and constructions became more complex and ambitious as the day went on, bursting out of the confines of the petri dishes.